FLCO vs. BOND

 With a correlation of 0.92, FLCO and BOND move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 5-year performance, BOND leads with 0.51% vs 0.17% for FLCO.
+On 5-year performance, BOND leads with 0.48% vs 0.03% for FLCO.
 On fees, FLCO is cheaper at 0.35% per year.
-Their volatility is very similar.
+On volatility, FLCO has been the lower-risk option at 1.17%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 FLCO is cheaper with a 0.35% expense ratio, compared with 0.54% for BOND.